last authored: Jan 2012, David LaPierre

 Maternal hyperglycemia, in turn, results in fetal hyperinsulinemia with attending somatic growth.

 Patients are typically asymptomatic.
 However, marked diabetes can lead to:

 Edema may be present if hyperglycemia is advanced, though is also common as a normal finding in pregnancy.

 While global consensus is still lacking, selective screening (vs universal) is often done at 24-28 weeks GA for pregnant females age >25, or <25 with any above-mentioned risk factors:

 A 50 g glucose tolerance test is commonly used for screening at 24-28 weeks gestation.
 Results for plasma glucose (PG) one hour after ingestion can show:

-A two hour, 75g or three hour, 100g glucose tolerance test may be done if if further testing is required following the one hour test, with testing at 0, 1, and 2 (and 3 if 100g test) hours.
+A two hour, 75g glucose tolerance test may be done if if further testing is required following the one hour test, with testing at 0, 1, and 2 hours.
+Diagnosis is made if:

 Urinalysis can show glucosuria and can also reveal asymptomatic bacteriuria, which occurs at at least 3 times the rate of nondiabetic women.

 Ultrasound is often used for ongoing surveillance after 32 weeks GA.
 This can reveal macrosomia and polyhydramnios (increased levels of aminiotic fluid).

 Screening for macrosomia, or infant >90% size for GA, can be helpful to predict obstructed labour, such as can occur with shoulder dystocia, and to lead to discussion around elective cesarian section.